HDrizzle/stack_machine/hardware_docs/led_matrix.md

 ## LED drivers

-1024 x 20 mA per LED is 20 A (a bit more then 1 A per driver), at 5 volts thats 100 W!! (new screen metric just dropped: 0.1 W/pixel)
+1024 x 20 mA per LED / 8 for multiplexing is 2.5 A, at 5 volts thats 12.5 W!! (new screen metric just dropped: 12.5 mW/pixel)
 Going to use high-side N-channel enhancement MOSFET switches.
 Update: using the IRF9540.

 ## Timing